Vim Clutch

 INSERT mode lets you type normally— like you would in a Google doc or in Notepad.
 Pressing the Esc button brings you back to NORMAL mode...

-The Vim logo
+Vim logo

 If you've used Vim, then you know NORMAL mode is anything but "normal".
-You can jump to matched characters, do clever search and replace manuevers, build macros on-the-fly and much much more from within NORMAL mode.
+You can jump to matched characters, do clever search and replace maneuvers, build macros on-the-fly and much much more from within NORMAL mode.

-A proper Vim Clutch would have to take the place of one of the INSERT-enabling and disabling keypresses.
+A proper Vim Clutch would have to take the place of one of the INSERT-enabling and disabling key presses.
 Depressing the pedal would enter INSERT mode, and releasing the pedal returns to NORMAL mode.

-Instead of settling into a cubicled menagerie of isolated and burnt-out developers, the Vim Clutch puts you in the cockpit with Vim Diesel— racing stick, staying above 50 words-per-minute to save all the innocent bus riders.
+Instead of settling into a cubicle'd menagerie of isolated and burnt-out developers, the Vim Clutch puts you in the cockpit with Vim Diesel— racing stick, staying above 50 words-per-minute to save all the innocent bus riders.

 So that's the "what" and the "why", but before I give you the "how"— If you've made a dope Vim Clutch, and you're not in the list— what gives??
 Leave a comment, paste in some links or images.
 I'll put it in with the others.